my1396/Econ-Study/_posts/2024-02-18-Norsk-Grammar.md

   Jeg er lik faren min.
   → I am like my father.

-- å ligne → verb. to look like, to resemble
+- å ligne, ligner, lignet, har lignet → verb. to look like, to resemble [also as «å likne», g 换成 k]

-  Jeg ligner faren min.
+  Jeg ligner/likner faren min.
   → I look like my father.

+- **lignende**, lignende, lignende → adj. similar, like

+  Det er en lignende situasjon i Norge.
+  → It is a similar situation in Norway.

+  Jeg har aldri hørt noe lignende. → I have never heard anything like it.

 --------------------------------------------------------------------------------